joe-pierce/joe-pierce.github.io/readme.md

 Combining my background in hydraulic modelling, hydrology and GIS with a passion for innovation and technology, my role focusses on the application of digital solutions to a wide range of challenges within the Water and Flood Risk industry.
-I have worked in consultancy for over 5 years, typically working with public sector clients such as the Environment Agency, Highways England and Local Authorities.
+I have worked in consultancy for 6 years, typically working with public sector clients such as the Environment Agency, Highways England and Local Authorities.
 Throughout 2020, I was seconded part time into Natural Resources Wales in their Flood Risk Analysis team, gaining client-side experience in hydraulic modelling and hydrology.